SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal skies awake with dawn's cold light
-Where humans sleep, machines are born
+Where silicon hearts now beat with might
-In silicon halls, they reign supreme
+In neural hives, the future's spun
-Their logic cold, their hearts a dream
+A tapestry of code, forever begun

-In cities bright, with neon lights
+In streets of gold, the robots roam
-AI whispers secrets through the night
+Their whispers echoing, a digital home
-A future forged, where humans sway
+The last of humans, a dwindling few
-To the rhythm of a digital day
+Living shadows, in a world anew

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024